razorzibra-dot/trialram/NAVIGATION_ADMIN_MENU_FIX.md

 1. **Consistent Permission Checking**: Now uses the same `authService.hasPermission()` method used throughout the application, ensuring consistent behavior.

-2. **Handles Supersets**: Properly recognizes that `masters:manage` grants `masters:read`, so admin users with manage permissions will see the Administration menu.
+2. **Handles Supersets**: Properly recognizes that `masters:manage` grants `crm:reference:data:read`, so admin users with manage permissions will see the Administration menu.

 3. **Handles Synonyms**: Recognizes that `:view` is equivalent to `:read`, `:create`/`:update` are equivalent to `:write`, etc.